 Regardless of the season, knowing the weather forecast is essential to making sure you don’t head outside in shorts when it’s drizzling out, or when it’s Sahara-like in the shade and you’ve forgotten to dress light and breezy.
 Thankfully, there are many great and very attractive weather apps that you can keep on your Android device so you’ll never be left out in the rain again.
-In this article, we'll discuss some of the best Android weather apps and widgets for every taste!
+In this article, we'll discuss some of the best Android weather apps and weather widgets for every taste!

 1. The Weather Channel: best for world weather news

 The Weather Channel is the go-to weather app for many Android users with up-to-date and accurate weather information.
 It includes hourly, 36-hour and 10-day forecast options, as well as the usual gamut of weather conditions like wind speed, humidity, UV index, visibility, dew point, and pressure.
 It has a really slick interface, featuring a weather related videos section with clips from around the world.
 It’s simple to use and intuitive, though it doesn’t feature all of the necessary info on a single page like some other apps do.
 We still think it is one of the best Android apps for Android.